 • Global Resource Politics

 *Please note this is not an exclusive list of the optional modules available.
-Optional modules are subject to staff availability and change each academic year.
+Optional modules are reviewed each year.
+Optional modules are subject to timetabling and staff availability.

 People teaching you

 Dr. Kevin Brown

 Queen’s School of Law

 E: firstname.lastname@example.org T: +44 (0)28 9097 3858 www.qub.ac.uk/law